-Twinkle Khanna, the producer of upcoming Bollywood release PadMan starring her husband Akshay Kumar, spoke at the Oxford Union on Thursday.
+Twinkle Khanna, the producer of Bollywood release PadMan starring her husband Akshay Kumar, spoke at the Oxford Union.

 While presenting her argument at the Oxford Union, she said, “I hope this movie (PadMan) becomes a movement where women are no longer held back or shamed by their biological functions.”

 Padman became the first Indian film that became a topic of discussion at The Oxford Union.
 Mentioning why she chose to address the stigma around menstrual hygiene in her debut production, Twinkle said, “My primary motivation to make a movie on menstruation was to bring awareness to a subject that so far has been tucked away in shadows and like Voldemort is never mentioned.”

 Mrs Funnybones also discussed with Nobel Prize laureate Malala Yousafzai why is it important to end the taboo around menstruation.